Mayeshamonjur/AISWE_Project/README.md

-This is the draft code for scraping the first best problem from the Algorithm section of Hackerrank(subject to automation for all).
-We are currently working on finding ground truth along with this.
+This is the draft code for scraping the first best problem from the Algorithm section (subject to automation for all).
+Incroporated binary search to find ground truth.